 Health & Safety is a retained agenda item on quarterly Board meetings.

 D) Community Engagement

 Through its Manager, the Company looks to engage with local communities and stakeholders and apply influence where possible to derive community benefit and value.
-During the year, the Company undertook various community engagement initiatives at Hedge End, Southampton and St. Christopher's Place, London and more detail of these can be found on pages 10 to 15 and page 33 of this report.
+During the year, the Company undertook various community engagement

 3) Governance Indicators